-This article examines the main results of the latest questionnaire, fully or partly completed by 29 EU and EFTA countries.
+This article examines the main results of the latest questionnaire, fully or partly completed by the EU-28 and one EFTA country.

 Maastricht debt as a percentage of GDP

-In general Maastricht government debt has followed an upward trend following the financial crisis.
-However, in the ten quarters preceding the fourth quarter of 2016, eight decreases in the debt to GDP ratio have been noted.
-Between the end of 2015 and the end of 2016, the general government gross debt to GDP ratio decreased in the EU-28 (from 84.9 % of GDP at the end of 2015 to 83.5 % of GDP at the end of 2016 or by -1.4 percentage points) and the euro area (from 90.3 % of GDP at the end of 2015 to 89.2 % of GDP at the end of 2016 or by -1.1 percentage points).
+In general, Maastricht government debt has followed an upward trend following the financial crisis.
+However, from a high point in the second quarter of 2014 (87.2% of GDP), eleven decreases in the debt to GDP ratio have been noted up to the fourth quarter of 2017 (81.6% of GDP).
+Between the end of 2016 and the end of 2017, the general government gross debt to GDP ratio decreased in the EU-28 (from 83.3 % of GDP at the end of 2016 to 81.6 % of GDP at the end of 2017 or by -1.7 percentage points) and the euro area (from 89.0 % of GDP at the end of 2016 to 86.7 % of GDP at the end of 2017 or by -2.3 percentage points).